-We, along with third-party vendors such as Google use first-party cookies (such as the Google Analytics cookies) to compile data regarding user interactions with page views and other information as they relate to our website.
+We, along with third-party vendors such as Google, use first-party cookies (such as the Google Analytics cookies) to compile data regarding user interactions with page views and other information as it relates to our website.

 California Online Privacy Protection Act

 According to CalOPPA, we agree to the following: